-Eczema frequently develops on the face in young children, but it can also occur in adults.
+Eczema frequently develops on young children’s faces, but it can also occur in adults.

 To minimize the impact of eczema on the face, it’s important that people follow these recommendations:

 - make sure that their condition is eczema and not something else